 After starting with a low dose, if your dog tolerates CBD well and you don't observe the desired effects, you may consider gradually increasing the dosage.
 This increase should be done slowly and incrementally, allowing time for your dog's body to adjust.
 It's important to continue monitoring your dog's response with each dosage change.
 Finding the optimal dosage for your dog may take some time, but patience is key to ensuring their well-being.

-Consistency in dosing is critical for the effectiveness of CBD tinctures in dogs.
-Administering the tincture at the same times each day helps maintain a consistent level of CBD in your dog's system, which can be more effective for managing chronic conditions.
+Pay attention to changes in behavior, appetite, energy levels, and symptoms of the condition being treated.
+Regular monitoring helps determine the effectiveness of CBD treatment and ensures your pet's health and safety.
+Consistency in dosing is crucial for the effectiveness of CBD tinctures in dogs.
+Administering the tincture at the same time each day helps maintain a consistent level of CBD in your dog's system, which can be more effective for managing chronic conditions.
 This regularity also allows for a more accurate assessment of the CBD's effects over time.
-Always adhere to the dosing schedule recommended by your vet or the product manufacturer to achieve the best results.
+Always follow the dosing schedule recommended by your veterinarian or the product manufacturer to achieve optimal results.

 Navigating the Legal Landscape of CBD Use in Pets